noahcroit/modbus_RTU_SCADA/README.md

-# modbus_RTU_with_lopy_pycom
+# modbus_RTU
+Modbus system for desktop-level and embedded-level

+Desktop-level
+- Run on window or linux machine
+- Modbus TCP/ Modbus RTU

+Embedded-level
-RTU system via modbus using WiFi in LoPy board from pycom.
-LoPy will be connected with USR-WIFI232 module as RS485/WIFI signal converter.
+- Run on Pycom's LoPy board (ESP32 MCU).
+LoPy will be connected with USR-WIFI232 module as RS485/WIFI signal converter using WIFI.
+- Modbus TCP/ Modbus RTU